 There are several advisory committees composed of members of the faculty, administration, staff and student body, appointed by the president or other members of the administration to communicate with different constituencies of the college and to formulate recommendations about policies and procedures to the president and other members of the administration.

 The committee is composed of five faculty members, seven trustee appointees, seven staff appointees, six students, and such other persons as the president chooses to include in order to provide diversity of perspective and to meet the needs of those groups covered by Affirmative Action legislation.
-The director of Human Resources or his or her representative and the special assistant to the president for diversity shall serve ex officio.
+The chief human resources officer or his or her representative and the special assistant to the president for diversity shall serve ex officio.
 All members are regular employees of the college.
 The president, to whom the committee reports at least once a year, appoints all members to the committee.
 Appointments are for two years.
 The committee elects its chair and secretary.

 The committee reviews policy issues relating to the archives and makes decisions concerning retention of and access to institutional records of permanent historical value.